angelammmm/Dynamic-Website-Hosting-On-AWS/README.md

 <h2> 6.Install LAMP Stack on Application Servers</h2>

 SSH into application servers via the bastion host.
+And enter the following commands.
 ```
 Install Apache, PHP, and required modules:
 #1. update ec2 instance